ZEDGR/pychallonge/README.rst

-pychallonge
+pychal
 ===========
+Pychal is a drop-in replacement of pychallonge with some extra features and support for new Python versions.

-Pychallonge provides python bindings for the `CHALLONGE! <http://challonge.com>`__
+Pychal provides python bindings for the
+`CHALLONGE! <http://challonge.com>`__
 `API <http://api.challonge.com/v1>`__.